ember-learn/guides-source/guides/release/typescript/additional-resources/gotchas.md

 ## Hook Types and Autocomplete

-Let’s imagine a component which just logs the names of its arguments when it is first constructed.
-First, we must define the [Signature] and pass it into our component, then we can use the `Args` member in our Signature to set the type of `args` in the constructor:
+Let's imagine a component which just logs the names of its arguments when it is first constructed.
+First, we must define the [Signature][] and pass it into our component, then we can use the `Args` member in our Signature to set the type of `args` in the constructor:

 ```typescript {data-filename="app/components/args-display.ts"}
 import Component from '@glimmer/component';